Charles Buck - Technology

 Charles is that rare breed of engineer that has social skills.
 Or shall we say that he is that rare social animal that has engineering skills?
 Either way, Charles is a true visionary that has made a career by challenging the status quo.

 Charles has never really had a 9-5 job as far as we can tell.
-In his early 20s he bought and ran several Domino Pizza franchises on the east coast of the U.S. In that time, he chaired the international strategy for Domino’s, but he had a true hankering for tinkering with technology, so he sold his franchises and went back to school to get his M.S. in Computer Science.
+In his early 20s he built a successful Multi-Unit Domino Pizza franchises on the east coast of the U.S. In that time, he chaired the International Franchise Advisory Council for Domino’s, but he had a true hankering for tinkering with technology, so he sold his franchises and went back to school to get his M.S. in Computer Science.
 Bumping into a few friends, they started a hosted application business that eventually morphed into a cloud control panel.

 Charles loves to kayak, work on the “back forty” and solve complex technology problems.
-One thing you wouldn’t guess about Charles: He once played professional soccer and to this day still plays competitive soccer weekly.
+A few things you wouldn’t guess about Charles: He's and avid soccer player, skier, and instrument rated pilot.

 Phil Glaeser - Operations